Alliance is a progressive, internationalist and pro-European party.

 The Protection of Rights

+Alliance believes that rights and equality are central to the cohesion of our society and to the wider European project.

 At present, all the people of Northern Ireland have rights as EU Citizens.
-Rights and equality are central to the cohesion of our society and to the wider European project.

 While those people from Northern Ireland who are Irish citizens have automatic entitlement to be EU citizens, the application of many of these rights may be only be operational within the territory of the EU.
-This risks loss of existing rights to access health care and educational opportunities.
+Brexit therefore risks loss of existing rights to access health care and educational opportunities.
 By contrast, future recognition of rights only to those who are Irish citizens risks breaching the Good Friday Agreement as those people in Northern Ireland who are solely British citizens would no longer enjoy parity.

 Alliance wants also to ensure that Northern Ireland remains welcoming to all those from elsewhere in the European Union and the rest of the world who have made this region their home, helping to build our economy and enriching our society.
-In the event of Brexit, some limited immigration powers should be given to the Northern Ireland Assembly in order to have a system that better reflects the particular circumstances of the economy.
+In the event of Brexit, some limited immigration powers should be given to the Assembly in order to have a system that better reflects the particular circumstances of our economy.

 Our Key Documents (Documents open in a new window)